 1. Shame Yourself

 The first step to overcoming your food hangover is — this probably won't come as a shock — to not feel ashamed or guilty.
-Of all the dos and don'ts, this one might be the most difficult to stick to, especially when diet culture tells you it's bad to enjoy yummy food.
+Of all the dos and don'ts, this one might be the most difficult to stick to, especially when diet culture tells you it's bad to enjoy yummy food, per the National Eating Disorders Association.

 You probably already feel bad physically — you don't want to make yourself feel bad emotionally at the same time.
 Don't label the food you ate as "good" or "bad" and avoid weighing yourself or engaging in other activities that might make you feel unhappy about your body.